Why China thinks the West is to blame for Russia's war in Ukraine | DW | 14.03.2022

 In the view of the Chinese leadership, the United States and NATO have not overcome a Cold War mindset.
 In this context, Russia is permanently threatened by NATO.

-Similarly, China says it is threatened by the Indo-Pacific strategies of the US and the EU, or even by loose security dialogues such as the Quadrilateral Security Dialogue (QUAD), in which the US, Japan, India and Australia participate.
+Similarly, China says it is threatened by the Indo-Pacific strategies of the US and the EU, like for instance the trilateral security pact involving the US, the UK and Australia (AUKUS) under which the US and the UK will help Australia acquire nuclear-powered submarines, or even by loose security dialogues such as the Quadrilateral Security Dialogue (QUAD), in which the US, Japan, India and Australia participate.

 At the opening of the Beijing Winter Olympics in early February, Russian President Vladimir Putin and Xi met and reaffirmed the friendship between Russia and China.